CDRT/mk_docs/docs/guides/lcu/getting-started/quick-start.md

 ## Get Updates for Another Computer

-To retrieve updates for a different computer model:
+To retrieve all of the currently available updates for a different computer model:

 ```powershell
 # Download drivers for model 20LS